 Permits are valid for one year after issuance or a previous renewal and need to be renewed afterwards to run a vacation rental business.

-Canyon Short Term Rental Laws
+7. Canyon, Texas Short Term Rental Laws

 Short term rentals are legal in Canyon and do not face local restrictions.
 The only requirement is for owners or operators to complete a hotel and lodging registration.
 The form requires only some basic information including: